generation-software/screwdriver-cd-guide/docs/user-guide/templates.md

 Example repo: <https://github.com/screwdriver-cd-test/job-with-template-parameters-build-example>

 #### Caveats

-- Cannot do the following in a pull request: publish a template, create a tag, delete a tag or template
+- We cannot do the following in a pull request: publish a template, create a tag, delete a tag or template
 - A template can only be published by one pipeline

 ### Template Composition

-You can also use a template in the `config` section of an `sd-template.yaml` file.
+We can also re-use a template in the `config` section of an `sd-template.yaml` file.
+For example

-Caveats:
-- `order` can only be used when `template` is used.
-- Steps that cannot be found will be skipped.
-- User-defined `teardown-` steps will always be run after the rest of the steps are done.
-- Implicit wrapping of steps(pre/post) will not work with this field.
-- The priority in determining duplicate step definitions goes like this: current template > preexisting template
-- If you use a `template` in an `sd-template.yaml`, the `images` field will also be merged.

-Example preexisting `sd-template.yaml`:
+When we have a template of

 ```yaml
 namespace: nodejs
 name: publish